SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2023-04-20-mandarc-repeatOffense.md

 <BR><i>I showed up fully prepared to drive the Master to the B.V. but something told me that we would not be going tonight.</i>

 <i>I unlocked the door with my personal set of keys.
 It still astounded me, each and every time I did this, the amount of trust the Master had placed in me.
 My old master, the Doctor Trelaine, had never given me such a gift.
-He had barely been comfortable with me placing my hand upon a doorknob, more content to havec me follow dutifully behind.</i>
+He had barely been comfortable with me placing my hand upon a doorknob, more content to have me follow dutifully behind.</i>

 <i>But times had changed.
 Straud was my Master now.</i>